Close menu Resources for... William & Mary

 Summary of Procedure

 Under this procedure, reports are assessed initially within 72 hours by the Civil Rights Review Team to assess ongoing risk, evaluate the requests of the complainant for supportive measures, and determine the appropriate course of action.
 For formal complaints investigated under this procedure, annually trained investigators interview the parties, relevant witnesses, and collect and analyze evidence (such as text messages, emails, pictures, medical records, social media posts).
 Each party may review all collected evidence prior to the submission of the investigation report.
 The final investigation report is submitted to the Determination Official(s) and the parties.
 Each party may submit a response to the investigation report to the Determination Official(s) prior to final adjudication, either by Administrative Determination or Conference Determination.
 A live Conference Determination is held for the purpose of assessing credibility of parties and witnesses and evaluating disputed facts according to the Determination Conference process in Appendix A or Appendix B. Within three (3) business days of the Determination Conference, the Determination Official(s) make(s) a finding of responsibility or no responsibility based on the preponderance of the evidence.
-If the Determination Official(s) find(s) that any student has violated university policy, the Determination Official(s), in consultation with the Dean of Students or designee, shall impose sanctions within the range of possible sanctions outlined in this procedure.
+If the Determination Official(s) find(s) that any student has violated university policy, the Determination Official(s), in consultation with a representative from Student Affairs, shall impose sanctions within the range of possible sanctions outlined in this procedure.
 Either party may appeal the determination or sanctions (if any) to the Appellate Officer.
 The decision of the Appellate Officer is final.

 The university seeks to resolve matters promptly, typically within 60-90 business days.
 [1]